The Bob Dylan Center® is dedicated to the study and appreciation of renowned American singer-songwriter Bob Dylan and his cultural significance.

-When it opens in the Tulsa Arts District in May 2022, the Bob Dylan Center® will serve to educate, motivate and inspire visitors to engage their own capacity as creators.
-While the center will be anchored by a permanent exhibit on the life and work of Bob Dylan, it will also offer additional exhibits, public programs, performances, lectures, and publications, through which it aims to foster a conversation about the role of creativity in our lives.
+Located in the Tulsa Arts District, the Bob Dylan Center® serves to educate, motivate and inspire visitors to engage their own capacity as creators.
+While the center is anchored by a permanent exhibit on the life and work of Bob Dylan, it also offers additional exhibits, public programs, performances, lectures, and publications, through which it aims to foster a conversation about the role of creativity in our lives.

 Both the Bob Dylan Center and the Woody Guthrie Center® operate under auspices of the American Song Archives, a project of the George Kaiser Family Foundation (GKFF).